Samsung/tizen-docs/docs/application/dotnet/get-started/first-app.md

                 <tr>
                     <ol>
                         <li>Use <b>ctrl + P</b> to show command panel.</li>
+                        <p></p>
+                        <p>Remember, you cannot launch an emulator directly from Visual Studio Code.
+Instead, you must launch the Tizen Emulator Manager and use it to launch the emulator you need.</p>
                         <li>Type <b>Tizen .NET: Emul</b> and launch the Tizen Emulator Manager.</li>
                         <img alt=" " src="media/vscode_run_1.png"/>
                         <p></p>